 My helpful holiday tip for today is: Look for ways you can honor, celebrate, and remember your loved one by being a blessing to others.

 The Christmas season is now in full swing!
-With one week left until Christmas, we all have 7 days to remember and honor a loved one in a meaningful, special way.
-We also have one week before Christmas to be an extra blessing to our family, friends, and even anonymously to strangers.
+With few days left until Christmas, we all have these few precious days to remember and honor a loved one in a meaningful, special way.
+We also have these few days until Christmas to be an extra blessing to our family, friends, and even anonymously to strangers.

 During this week, consider doing something special in memory of your loved one or for others: